STOP THE KEYSTONE XL

 Michelle Chan coordinates the Friends of the Earth's green investments project, which brings environmental advocacy to Wall Street.
 The green investments project engages in shareholder activism, promotes corporate environmental disclosure, provides outreach to financial analysts, and works with major financial institutions to develop environmental management systems.
 She is the founder of BankTrack, an international NGO network, and is currently coordinating Friends of the Earth's China-related work.
 Michelle has served on the Board of CERES, an investor-environmentalist alliance for corporate responsibility; the Council for Responsible Public Investment, and the Rose Foundation for Communities and the Environment.
 She is a founding member of the Dow Jones Sustainability Index Advisory Committee, and in 2002 received the Social Investment Forum's Service Award for outstanding contributions to the field of socially responsible investing.
 She graduated from the Division of Honors with degrees in Economics, Development Studies, and Geography from the University of California at Los Angeles.

 Jeff Conant directs Friends of the Earth's international forests program, which seeks to protect forests and the rights of forest-dependent peoples by addressing the root causes of forest destruction.
-Prior to joining Friends of the Earth, he was communications director with Global Justice Ecology Project, where he advocated for climate justice at the UN and other global arenas.
-He is also an author and popular educator, having co-authored A Community Guide to Environmental Health with Hesperian Health Guides (2008), as well as having developed educational materials on a wide range of issues related to ecological and social justice.
-As an independent journalist, Jeff has written frequently for outlets such as Alternet, Earth Island Journal, Yes!, Race, Poverty and the Environment, and Z Magazine.
+Jeff comes to Friends of the Earth with nearly two decades of experience working on international environment and development issues.
+Prior to joining Friends of the Earth, he was communications director with Global Justice Ecology Project, where he advocated for climate justice at the United Nations and other global arenas.
+As an author and popular educator he developed educational materials on a wide range of issues related to ecological and social justice, from basic sanitation to multilateral development bank policies and from forestry to food sovereignty.
+He co-authored A Community Guide to Environmental Health (Hesperian Health Guides, 2008), a comprehensive community education manual which is being translated into numerous languages.
+As an independent journalist, Jeff has written frequently for outlets such as Alternet, Corpwatch, Earth Island Journal, Yes!, Race, Poverty and the Environment and Z Magazine.
 He is also the founding editor of synbiowatch.org.

 Julie joins Friends of the Earth as executive assistant to the president.
 In addition to supporting the president, Julie serves as a liaison to the board of directors.
 Julie has previously worked in higher education and as a judicial assistant.
 She has experience in administrative support, editing, and event planning.
 She looks forward to using her previous experience to help increase efficiency at an organization that helps to defend the environment.
 Julie is currently studying Conflict Resolution at George Mason University.
 She enjoys spending time with her husband and children at their home in western Loudoun County.